cngvl/cngvl/README.md

 Projects that I'm currently working on 🧱 ...
 * Slowly chipping away at LeetCode questions 💀💀💀
-* Not really a project but I'm trying to be more efficient learning vim motions!
+* Not really a project but I'm trying to be more efficient by learning vim motions!
 * Learning more about system design and architecture 🏛.
 <br>